-The gastronomic capital of the continent, Lima is where you will find some of the country’s most sublime culinary creations: from simple cevicherías (ceviche counters) and corner anticucho (beef-heart skewer) stands to outstanding molecular cuisine.
-Lima’s prime position on the coast gives it access to a wide variety of staggeringly fresh seafood, while its status as a centralized capital assures the presence of all manner of regional specialties.
+The gastronomic capital of the continent, Lima is home to some of the country’s most sublime culinary creations: from dishes served at simple cevicherías (restaurants serving ceviche) and corner anticucho (beef skewer) stands to outstanding molecular cuisine.
+It has staggeringly fresh seafood, while its status as a centralized capital assures the presence of all manner of regional specialties.

 A La Limeña

 Many restaurants in Lima tone down the spices on some traditional dishes for foreign travelers.
-If you like your cooking spicy (picante), tell them to turn up the heat by asking for your food a la limeña – Lima-style.
+If you like your cooking picante (spicy), tell them to turn up the heat by asking for your food a la limeña – Lima-style.

 Want to eat like a local?
 When eating in homes, local fondas or quintas (informal family restaurants) you can ask for a generous portion by ordering it ‘bien taipa.’
 If you want seconds, say ‘yapa!’ – it roughly translates as ‘more, please.’